Esri/solutions-raster-functions/README.md

 ## Requirements

-* ArcGIS Desktop 10.3 or later or ArcGIS Pro v1 or later
+* ArcGIS Desktop 10.3 or later
+* ArcGIS Pro v1 or later
 * Pywin build 219 or later or similar ide.

 ## Instructions